yellicode/csharp-extension/docs/api.md

 Any additional interface names that the class should implement.
 ### ClassOptions.inherits: string
 Any additional class names that the class should inherit from.
-### ClassOptions.noPartial: boolean
+### ClassOptions.isPartial: boolean
-Indicates if the "partial" prefix must be omitted.
-The default is false.
+Indicates if the class must be prefixed with the "partial" keyword.

 ## <a name="collection-type"></a> CollectionType enumeration
 Enumerates the possible collection types to generated for properties and parameters.